jhvanderschee/hugobricks/content/_index.md

 - 10+ Pre-build pages
 - 99+ Google Pagespeed Score
-- Build with Hugo and vanilla CSS for easy and customizable styling
+- Built with Hugo and CSS variables for easy styling
 - Fully responsive on all devices
 - SEO-optimized for better search engine rankings